machine mastery

 What the Numbers Mean

-During extraction, you should see:
+During a good shot, you should see:

-• Needle starting low during pre-infusion
+• Needle starting low while the puck saturates

-• Rising into the grey “espresso” band
+• Climbing up into that grey espresso band

-• Stabilizing around the 9-12 o’clock position
+• Settling around the 9-12 o’clock position

 Why Pressure Matters

-• Result = Under-extraction (sour, thin, watery shots)
+• Result = Sour, thin, watery disappointment

-Ideal extraction: 25-30 seconds for a double shot (including 5-8s pre-infusion) yielding approximately 36-40ml (1.5oz)
+What you’re aiming for: 25-30 seconds total for a double shot (including that 5-8s pre-infusion phase), yielding around 36-40ml.

 Signs of Under-Extraction